Resources

 Jury

-Literary Manager, Gotham Group
+Manager, The Gotham Group

 Siobhan Murphy (she/her) joined leading management/production company The Gotham Group in 2019 as an assistant and rose through the ranks to become a literary manager.
 She thinks of herself as a career builder and industry matchmaker for her diverse artist, director, writer, and producer clients.
 Siobhan admires animation as an enthralling and innovative medium for stories across genres and demographics.
 Previously she was at CAA and she studied animation and screenwriting at DePaul University in Chicago.